-This powerful KS2 PDF grammar worksheet resource pack provides everything you need to teach a series of five SPaG lessons on coordinating conjunctions, culminating in an extended writing task where children can use their grammatical understanding in context.
+This powerful Key Stage 2 PDF grammar worksheet resource pack provides everything you need to teach a series of five SPaG lessons on coordinating conjunctions, culminating in an extended writing task where children can use their grammatical understanding in context.

 This primary resource pack includes:

 Including explanations, examples and activities to help children learn all about coordinating conjunctions

 Includes activities such as circling the coordinating conjunction and underlining the subject word in each sentence, adding a coordinating conjunction to join two clauses and more

 These PDFs come in three sizes – small, A5 and A4 – and include phrases like ‘I went home’, ‘He doesn’t want to go to the town’ and ‘The train was running late’

 This PDF worksheet includes an image in the middle and six boxes with prompts.
 Children write a story about the image, using each prompt as a guide to plan it